 - If you would like to report anonymously you can do so via Crimestoppers on 0800 555 111 or online.

-- The team’s email address is [email protected].
-This is not monitored 24/7 and should not be used to report a crime.
+- The team’s email address is [email protected] This is not monitored 24/7 and should not be used in an emergency or to report a crime.

 - The local police team is keen to promote the Herbert Protocol initiative which helps us all to try to keep vulnerable members of our community safe.

 Before the meeting proper there was a presentation from Rhonda Nicklin, the CEO of Swings and Smiles.
 This is a Thatcham-based charity that “offers support for disabled children and their families in a unique and accessible environment.
 Our services include respite, family play sessions, youth clubs, sibling support and outreach.”
 Despite its location, S&S has for several years been supported by HTC and Rhonda pointed out that about seven per cent of the families it works (and plays) with are in the Kintbury and Hungerford area.

 The main work that S&S does in the town is through currently one – soon to be increased to two – monthly sessions at The Nursery School.
 The current one is free and for the second there will be a notional charge of £5 per family.
 To put this in context, to run each outreach session costs about £220: if six families attend, as is typical, only £30 of this will be recouped.
 This is a good example of the gap between the cost of supplying a service and the direct revenue it produces with which most charities have to contend.
 This gap needs to be filled by grants and donations.